official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-1.md

 “With common enemies … there was clearly scope for collaboration.

-[^127] JIC Assessment, 28 November 2001, ‘Iraq after September 11 – The Terrorist Threat’.
+[^127]: JIC Assessment, 28 November 2001, ‘Iraq after September 11 – The Terrorist Threat’.

 354

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 “But there is no evidence that these contacts led to practical co-operation; we judge it unlikely because of mutual mistrust … There is no evidence UBL’s organisation